kgeeknerdsley/ece4317-finalpart2-group1/README.md

-# ece4317-finalpart2-group1
-ECE 4317 Final Part 2, Group 1, code for question 4
+# ECE 4317 Final Part 2, Group 1
+Code here is for Question 4, parts a-c

+* astar.py: Implements A* search as the puzzle solver.
+The main file to run for the program
+* node.py: Helps organize the puzzles into a more convenient data structure.
+Good for plotting
+* puzzle.py: Where the bulk of the puzzle solving logic is located.
+New for final exam includes generalized Manhattan function, checking if puzzle solvable, timer to test solver length
+* testing.py: Tests for the debugging step, not relevant for the question